cyclops1982/K2RolesImportExport/README.md

 ChangeLog
 =========
-- 1.0
+* 1.0
-Initial version, way back.
+- Initial version, way back.

-- 1.2
+* 1.2
-Discovery of K2 servers using the Discovery protocol (fixed by Kenny Cheng).
+- Discovery of K2 servers using the Discovery protocol (fixed by Kenny Cheng).

+* 1.3
+- Minor updates
+	Better port parsing, if it was even needed.
+	Changed log messages.
+	Added file filter on open dialog.
+- Updated version number to 1.3